ToXIc-Dev/LED-Matrix-Stuff/PClock/README.md

 ### First Boot

 * Upon first boot the device will create an access point, connect to that and go to htttp://192.168.4.1 and connect it to the WiFi network.
-* The device will then restsrt and flash the end of the IP on the screen, you can use that to go to the clock's web interface.
+* The device will then restart and flash the end of the IP on the screen, you can use that to go to the clock's web interface.

 ## Phone Integration